What is First-Party Data? How Can Marketers Use It?

 Email Marketing

 Email has been a mainstay in marketing mixes for decades now, and it’s not going away.
-With fewer channels to target direct-response advertisements and offers, email will be more important for revenue conversions.
+With fewer channels to target direct-response advertisements and offers, an email will be more important for revenue conversions.
 It will be one of few channels marketers will be able to use to personalize messages and build niche audience segments based on demographic information.

 Paid Media Marketing